shahilcypher/DERIBIT-TRADING-SYSTEM/README.md

 - `send <id> msg`: Send message to specific connection
 - `show_messages <id>`: View message exchanges
 - `send <id> <message>`: Sends the message to the specified connection
+- `latency_report` : Generates a latency report of the current session
+- `reset_report` : Delete's the data of the latency report of the current session

 #### Deribit API Commands